C-

 Energy

-Oregon benefits from reliable and affordable energy resources and ranks among the top five states in terms of renewable energy production.
-Excellent strides are evident in energy efficiency, renewable energy expansion, reduction of fossil fuel consumption, as well as energy sector innovations.
-While renewable energy infrastructure is generally newer and in good condition much of the time, the existing energy grid is aging.
-Electrical transmission capacity has less reserve capacity than in the past, causing bottlenecks and constraints regarding operation of the grid.
-Most petroleum transmission systems and equipment are over 50 years old and storage tanks are over 100 years old.
+Oregon benefits from abundant renewable energy resources and ranks among the top five states in terms of renewable energy production.
+Excellent strides are evident in energy efficiency, renewable energy expansion, reduction of fossil fuel consumption as well as energy sector innovations.
+While renewable energy infrastructure is generally newer and in good condition, the existing energy grid is aging.
+Electrical transmission capacity has less reserve capacity than in the past, causing bottlenecks and constraints on the grid.
+Most petroleum transmission systems and equipment are over 50 years old and storage tanks average around 70 years old.
 Additionally, a major concern is the ability of the energy network to perform in the instance of a major Cascadia earthquake.
-Large portions of the petroleum energy system would be rendered unusable, as transmission and distribution networks lack redundancy and currently exhibit poor conditions.
+Large portions of the energy system would be rendered unusable, as transmission and distribution networks lack redundancy and were not designed to withstand earthquake forces.
+Efforts to enhance public safety and resilience are underway, including the development of the Oregon Energy Security Plan and implementation of new regulations requiring seismic vulnerability assessments and mitigations for large (>2 million gallons) fuel handling facilities in Multnomah, Columbia, and Lane Counties.
+These measures aim to mitigate risks from severe weather, climate variability and seismic hazards to ensure a stable and secure energy supply for the future.

 Inland Waterways